 MCIT graduates’ career outcomes are extremely comparable to those of Penn’s MS in CS degree in terms of the type of companies, starting salary, and other compensation.
 See Penn’s most recent Career Services reports for details.

 Graduates of MCIT go on to rewarding careers in aerospace, consulting, education, finance, healthcare, and technology, to name a few.
-For details, see Alumni Outcomes Report.
+For details, see our Outcomes page.

 No, the program is specifically designed for students with minimal or no prior computer science experience.